luismendoza-ec/lu8-docs/docs/LUA.md

 2. Clear the screen with `cls()` at the start of each frame
 3. Keep functions small and focused
 4. Use meaningful variable names
 5. Comment your code for better readability
+6. Use `btnp()` instead of `btn()` when you need to detect button presses rather than held states
+7. Remember that `btnp()` has a built-in delay and repeat behavior, which is useful for menu navigation and text input